grnet/synnefo/docs/source/devguide.rst

     curl -X GET -D - \
          -H "X-Auth-Token: 0000" \
          https://pithos.dev.grnet.gr/v1/user/pithos?format=json

+  It is recommended that extended replies are cached and subsequent requests utilize the ``If-Modified-Since`` header.

 * List metadata keys used by objects in a container